-Organisation Strategic matters Outcomes Future arrangements Oldham Metropolitan Borough Council Policies required in respective Local Plans to have regard to purposes of the Peak District National Park Policies in respective plans have regard to the purposes of the Peak District National Park Consultation on future Local Plan reviews Implementation and monitoring of relevant policies Kirklees Metropolitan Borough Council Policies required in respective Local Plans to have regard to purposes of the Peak District National Park Policies in respective plans have regard to the purposes of the Peak District National Park Agreed framework to ensure a consistent approach to renewable energy particularly to wind energy in the southern Pennines.
-This covers development management, strategic planning and monitoring between neighbouring local authorities Signed Memorandum of Understanding between numerous LPAs in the southern Pennines (Appendix 1) Consultation on future Local Plan reviews Implementation and monitoring of relevant policies Barnsley Council Policies required in respective Local Plans to have regard to purposes of the Peak District National Park Policies in respective plans have regard to the purposes of the Peak District National Park Agreed framework to ensure a consistent approach to renewable energy particularly to wind energy in the southern Pennines.
-This covers development management, strategic planning and monitoring between neighbouring local authorities Signed Memorandum of Understanding between numerous LPAs in the southern Pennines (Appendix 1) Consultation on future Local Plan reviews Implementation and monitoring of relevant policies
+Organisation Strategic matters Outcomes Future arrangements protecting the character of the wider Peak District Support for the Wider Peak District Cycle Strategy in Policy S7 (Buxton) and Infrastructure Delivery Plan Wider Peak District Cycle Strategy Steering Group Oldham Metropolitan Borough Council Policies required in respective Local Plans to have regard to purposes of the Peak District National Park Policies in respective plans have regard to the purposes of the Peak District National Park Consultation on future Local Plan reviews Implementation and monitoring of relevant policies Kirklees Metropolitan Borough Council Policies required in respective Local Plans to have regard to purposes of the Peak District National Park Policies in respective plans have regard to the purposes of the Peak District National Park Agreed framework to ensure a consistent approach to renewable energy particularly to wind energy in the southern Pennines.
+This covers development management, strategic planning and monitoring between neighbouring local authorities Signed Memorandum of Understanding between numerous LPAs in the southern Pennines Consultation on future Local Plan reviews Implementation and monitoring of relevant policies Barnsley Council Policies required in respective Local Plans to have regard to purposes of the Peak District National Park Policies in respective plans have regard to the purposes of the Peak District National Park Agreed framework to ensure a consistent approach to renewable energy particularly to wind energy in the southern Pennines.
+This covers development management, strategic planning and monitoring between neighbouring local authorities Signed Memorandum of Understanding between numerous LPAs in the southern Pennines Consultation on future Local Plan reviews Implementation and monitoring of relevant policies

 Organisation Strategic matters Outcomes Future arrangements Consideration of cross boundary transport infrastructure required to support development and address existing issues HPBC and Barnsley Council were partners on the Trans-Pennine Connectivity Study Policy S5 includes a commitment from HPBC to continue to work with partners to address congestions issues in the area.
 This will include input into, and consideration of, the findings of the Trans-Pennine Feasibility Study led by the Highways Agency High Peak Infrastructure Delivery Plan identifies need to address cross boundary transport issues.
-Future iteration to consider scope to incorporate measures identified by the Trans-Pennine Feasibility Study Implementation and monitoring of relevant policies and Infrastructure Delivery Plan Consultation on future Local Plan reviews Natural England (NE) Input on Habitats Regulations Assessment, including potential impacts of development on European designated sites in the Peak District National Park Findings of the Habitats Regulation Assessment have informed Local Plan Assessment have informed Local Plan policies, including S5 (Glossopdale), S6 (Central Area), S7 (Buxton), EQ1 (Climate Change), EQ4 (Biodiversity), H3 (Housing Allocations), H6 (Rural Exceptions Sites), H7 (Gypsies, Travellers and Travelling Shoe People) and E2 (Employment Land Allocations) (as modified) Joint consideration between EA, NE, HPBC and Severn Trent Water to explore and address the implications of phosphate levels arising from development in the Buxton area on the Peak District Dales Special Area of Conservation.
+Future iteration to consider scope to incorporate measures identified by the Trans-Pennine Feasibility Study Implementation and monitoring of relevant policies and Infrastructure Delivery Plan Consultation on future Local Plan reviews Natural England (NE) Input on Habitats Regulations Assessment, including potential impacts of development on European designated sites in the Peak District National Park Findings of the Habitats Regulation Assessment have informed Local Plan policies, including S5 (Glossopdale), S6 (Central Area), S7 (Buxton), EQ1 (Climate Change), EQ4 (Biodiversity), H3 (Housing Allocations), H6 (Rural Exceptions Sites), H7 (Gypsies, Travellers and Travelling Shoe People) and E2 (Employment Land Allocations) (as modified) Joint consideration between EA, NE, HPBC and Severn Trent Water to explore and address the implications of phosphate levels arising from development in the Buxton area on the Peak District Dales Special Area of Conservation.
 Consultation on planning applications Implementation and monitoring of relevant policies Consultation on future evidence base updates and Local Plan reviews